nuxt-modules/hanko/README.md

 By default two new route middleware are available in your Nuxt app: `hanko-logged-in` and `hanko-logged-out`.

 - `hanko-logged-in` will prevent access to a page unless you are logged in.
-(It will redirect you to `redirects.login` instead.)
+(It will redirect you to `redirects.login` instead, and then redirect back to this page once you login.
+You can disable this behaviour by setting `redirects.followRedirect` to `false`.)
 - `hanko-logged-out` will prevent access to a page unless you are logged out.
 (It will redirect you to `redirects.success` when you log in, and otherwise to `redirects.home`.)

 You can also create your own middleware for full control.